 When you click either Acknowledge or Reset to green, the alarm goes away, but the virtual machine remains locked until you unlock it.

 - Navigate to the Monitor tab of the virtual machine and click Events.

 The Events pane displays information about why the virtual machine is locked.

 - Perform suggested troubleshooting before you unlock the virtual machine.

-- Navigate to the virtual machine's Summary tab and click Unlock VM, located underneath the virtual machine console.
+- Navigate to the Summary tab of the virtual machine.